Tom Yum Gai Soup Recipe (Hot and Sour Chicken Soup)

 • Refrigerate: Let the soup cool completely, then store it in an airtight container in the fridge for up to 3 days.

-• Freeze: You can freeze it without the herbs for up to 2 months.
-The texture of mushrooms may change slightly after thawing.
+• Freeze: You can freeze tom yum kai without the fresh herbs for up to 2 months.

 • Reheat: Reheat gently on the stovetop over medium heat until warmed through.
 Avoid boiling to keep the chicken tender.